Durban Youth Council: About

-Core Operations
+Core operations

 The Durban Youth Council comprises 130 councilors, who hail from 40 schools in the greater Durban area.
 Membership changes each year.
 The council year begins in September of their Grade 10 year with their specific onboarding and ends in December of the next year.
 Each school has the opportunity of sending four grade 11 students to represent on the DYC, and a select number of schools have the opportunity of sending six.
 The DYC is run as a democracy, and each council year has its own hierarchy.
 The student Board runs the council, and is headed by a smaller group known as the Executive Board, consisting of a Mayor, Deputy Mayors, and a Council Manager.

 Some of its more notable achievements have been the move in 2019 to a fully digital enabled operating model to enhance and streamline work and in 2020, the DYC introduced a Coaching Program (Develop Your Core) to better enable all students with more formal leadership development offered by its Steering Committee.
+Examples of the types of projects ran by the DYC are detailed in the 2014 DYC yearbook.